mtmarco87/betparser_crawler/README.md

      - Download and install Chrome if not already installed.
      - (Optional) Download the appropriate [Chrome WebDriver](https://chromedriver.chromium.org/downloads) for your OS and place it in the project folder: `bet_parser/libs/selenium_drivers/chromedriver`.
-     - If you do not specify a driver path in the settings, the middleware will attempt to automatically manage the ChromeDriver.
+     - If you do not download and specify a driver path in the settings, the middleware will attempt to automatically download the ChromeDriver.

    - **Firefox**:
      - Download and install Firefox if not already installed.
      - (Optional) Download the appropriate [GeckoDriver](https://github.com/mozilla/geckodriver/releases) for your OS and place it in the project folder: `bet_parser/libs/selenium_drivers/geckodriver`.
-     - If you do not specify a driver path in the settings, the middleware will attempt to automatically manage the GeckoDriver.
+     - If you do not download and specify a driver path in the settings, the middleware will attempt to automatically download the GeckoDriver.

 2. **Create a Chrome Browser Profile**: